DEONSKY/ProjectManagementAppDoc/README.md

 ### Execution Page
 Looks like project but prefilters by execution plan or group.

+### Task Detail - Update Page
+On the task detail page, users can display fields of the task and they can edit if they have permission.
+This page displays in modal format and has three main parts.
+And user can navigate between this three parts
+- Explanation:Left side of the page includes Task Name,notes button, description, documentation file link (opens documentation popup), subtasks, dependent tasks from top to bottom

+### Task Creation Page
+Task creation page can open from sidebars related sections dropdown options.
+Title, descripiton, documentation, subtasks, assignie can added.

+### Views:
+Views can contain selected custom fields.
+And it has one optional by parameter, but it has multiple chained(and,or) or unchained filters.
+Also includes multiple sorting parameters.
+It includes easy "my tasks" filter.
+Bu this filter section can iclude view specific options.
+It has task search.
+#### List View:
+List view sorting can managed by list header.
+Every row includes its standart task info column.
+If the user is permitted every column is editable.
+Includes shorcuts for for addtional columns or new tasks.
+Lists can group by selected parameters.
+#### Kanban View:
+Kanban View sort can managed by general view header.
+Every kanban box includes standart task info and selected custom fields of task.
+#### Roadmap View:
+Roadmap view includes task sections and timeline sections.
+Users can drag and drop tasks from task section to timeline or timeline to task section.
+This feature can only usable for root parent tasks.
+Olsa roadmat supports nested sections.

 ### Diagram of User Service Database (postgresql??):
 ```mermaid